BackupTheBerlios/xgngeo/README.txt

 XGngeo - README

   ``XGngeo" is a GTK2 frontend written in Python for ``Gngeo", a Neo Geo emulator for Unix.
-XGngeo is free software released under the GNU GPL license.
-Please see `LICENSE.txt' for more information.
+XGngeo is free software released under the terms of the GNU GPL license.
+Please see the file `LICENSE.txt' for more information.

   To launch the program, simply type: `python xgngeo.py' in the XGngeo directory.